blues/note-nodered/README.md

 ## Compatibility
 Version 1.x.x is not backwards compatible with version 0.x.x.
 There is no expectation of support for importing flows developed with previous versions of this package.

 Version 1.x.x does *not* support JSON strings as request inputs or response outputs.
-All requests and responses are formated as a JSON object.
+All requests and responses are formatted as a JSON object.

 ### Migration
 `Notecard Request` nodes are a drop in replacement in the diagram if using JSON objects for input and output.